Ryukyuan languages: Status

 There is no census data for the Ryukyuan languages, and the number of speakers is unknown.
 As of 2005, the total population of the Ryukyu region was 1,452,288, but fluent speakers are restricted to the older generation, generally in their 50s or older, and thus the true number of Ryukyuan speakers is likely much lower.

 The six Ryukyuan languages are listed in the UNESCO Atlas of the World's Languages in Danger.
 UNESCO said all Ryukyuan languages are on course for extinction by 2050.

 Starting in the 1890s, the Japanese government began to suppress the Ryukyuan languages as part of their policy of forced assimilation in the islands.

 Children being raised in the Ryukyuan languages are becoming increasingly rare throughout the islands, and usually occurs only when the children are living with their grandparents.
 The Ryukyuan languages are still used in traditional cultural activities, such as folk music, folk dance, poem and folk plays.
 There has also been a radio news program in the Naha dialect since 1960.

 Circa 2007, in Okinawa, people under the age of 40 have little proficiency in the native Okinawan language.
 A new mixed language, based on Japanese and Okinawan, has developed, known as "Okinawan Japanese".
 Although it has been largely ignored by linguists and language activists, this is the language of choice among the younger generation.

 Similarly, the common language now used in everyday conversations in Amami Ōshima is not the traditional Amami language, but rather a regional variation of Amami-accented Japanese, known as Amami Japanese.
 It is locally known as トン普通語 (Ton Futsūgo, literally meaning "potato [i.e. rustic] common language").

-To try to preserve the language, the Okinawan Prefectural government proclaimed on March 31, 2006, that September 18 would be commemorated as "Island Languages Day" (しまくとぅばの日, Shimakutuba no Hi), as the day's numerals in goroawase spell out ku (9), tu (10), ba (8); kutuba is one of the few words common throughout the Ryukyuan languages meaning "word" or "language" (a cognate of the Japanese word "word" (言葉, kotoba)).
+To try to preserve the language, the Okinawan Prefectural government proclaimed on March 31, 2006, that September 18 would be commemorated as Shimakutuba no Hi "Island Languages Day" (しまくとぅばの日), as the day's numerals in goroawase spell out ku (9), tu (10), ba (8); kutuba is one of the few words common throughout the Ryukyuan languages meaning "word" or "language" (a cognate of the Japanese word "word" (言葉, kotoba)).
 A similar commemoration is held in the Amami region on February 18 beginning in 2007, proclaimed as "Dialect Day" (方言の日, Hōgen no Hi) by Ōshima Subprefecture in Kagoshima Prefecture.
 Each island has its own name for the event: